 Getting a job was the obvious answer.
 But what kind of job?
 When you study something related with business the possibilities are a lot!
 Do I want to start my business?
 Yeah, that would be awesome.
 Okay, what kind of business?
 I have some ideas.
 The next day: ALL THOSE IDEAS SUCK.
 I SUCK.
 I CAN’T DO ANYTHING.
 I’M A FAILURE.

 The quarter of life crisis is exhausting.
 Especially because all those thoughts came when I was supposed to be sleeping!
 (And if you are struggling with that too.
 You can read this post, to help you to fall asleep faster.)

 Am I doing better?

 Yes, I am.
-I’m still not in the point where I’m creating long-term plans like I used to.
+I’m still not at the point where I’m creating long-term plans like I used to.
 But day by day the next steps come clear in my head.
-Also, my parents had understood better my situation, specially my dad.
+Also, my parents had understood better my situation, especially my dad.
 That has helped a lot.
 It’s less stressful for me.

 Right now, I still have the feeling I need to change many things in society so I can fit in better.
 But also, I’m focusing on my day by day.
 Taking small steps and just making to-do lists for the day.
 I try to keep myself busy and try new things.
 You never know how that new skill you are learning from a tutorial will be needed!
 Even if it’s something silly.